bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 That's a great question.
 So I'd have been aware of Bitcoin since several years before I began, and I had in the back of my mind the goal that someday I would stop taking freelance missions.
-I was a freelance software developer working for large corporations, saving their ass on missions that they were in trouble with, and the whole time I was thinking, I'm saving up money, I'm stacking, And someday I'm gonna quit this and I'm going to work on Bitcoin.
+I was a freelance software developer working for large corporations, saving their ass on missions that they were in trouble with, and the whole time I was thinking, I'm saving up money, I'm stacking, and someday I'm gonna quit this and I'm going to work on Bitcoin.
 It was an idea I had, years beforehand, and something has to happen to kind of kick you in the rear, and to kick-start you into doing it, and that something for me was totally unplanned.
 It was end of February 2019, on Twitter, I saw Chaincode labs saying last minute to apply for the summer residency at Chaincode Labs this summer.
 In 2019, Chaincode Labs did a very large residency program.